fringe-finance/ERC20-Compliance-Checker/output/report.md

 - ercx | A tokenReceiver CAN call `transferFrom` of an amount more than the tokenSender's balance. | testCannotTransferFromMoreThanBalanceButLowerThanAllowance
 - ercx | A tokenSender (which is also the `msg.sender`) CAN call `transfer` of an amount more than his balance.  | testCannotTransferMoreThanBalance
 - ercx | A tokenReceiver CAN be able to call `transferFrom` of a positive amount from an tokenSender even though the tokenSender did not approve the tokenReceiver previously. | testNoApprovalCannotTransferFrom

-##### undetermined Issues
-- ercx | A successful `transferFrom` call of zero amount by any user other than the tokenSender, from and to the same account, is NOT possible. | testZeroTransferFromByOtherFromAndToSameAccountPossible
 - ercx | A successful `transferFrom` call of zero amount by any user other than the tokenSender, from and to different accounts, is NOT possible. | testZeroTransferFromByOtherPossibleFromAndToDifferentAccounts

 ##### view inaccuracies Issues